frkosurf/voot-specification/VOOT.md

     /people/@me
     /people/admin

-The calls using `@me` MUST be supported, the calls using the user identifier MUST be supported when using Basic Authentication and MAY be supported when using OAuth 2.0.
+The calls using `@me` MUST be supported when using OAuth 2.0, the calls using the user identifier MUST be supported when using Basic Authentication and MAY be supported when using OAuth 2.0.

 ## Retrieve Group Membership
 This call retrieves a list of all groups the user is a member of.